 I want to thank Malin for helping with the Swedish page; Natasha, Emir, and Sven for helping with the Croatian page; Jan and Peter for correcting the Dutch page; Daniel Roche for writing the Icelandic tutorial; Johan Petur for writing the Faroese tutorial; Vremita Desectia for writing the Indonesian tutorial; Olavo Germano de Sousa Neto for writing the Portuguese tutorial; Ivan Karmin for writing the Ukrainian tutorial; Stephen VanZuylen for writing the Russian tutorial; Josh Pirie for writing the Finnish tutorial; Ömer & Mehmet Sener for writing the Turkish tutorial; Mert for writing the Afrikaans tutorial; Brandon for writing the Latin tutorial; Jonathan for writing the Catalan tutorial; Rafael for adding Portuguese vocabulary to the Romance Languages page and Myles for helping with the IPA transcriptions.
 In addition, I would like to thank David and his family for doing all of the French recordings, as well as Marina, Renzo, Corrado, Sabrina, Olavo Germano, Krystallia, Mariska, and Sarien for doing the Russian, Spanish, Italian, German, Portuguese, Swedish, Dutch and Afrikaans recordings.

 French Language Tutorial 2nd edition is now available!
-The updated edition of FLT is now available with more vocabulary, sample sentences, and cultural information as well as newly recorded mp3s.
-The PDF e-book is available for immediate download for $14.95 or if you prefer a paperback coil-bound book, it can be printed on demand and shipped world-wide by Lulu.com for $29.95.
-Please visit the Store for more information and to order online.
+The updated edition of FLT includes more vocabulary, sample sentences, and cultural information as well as newly recorded (and free) mp3s.
+The PDF e-book is available for immediate download for $14.95 USD.
+A paperback coil-bound book can be printed on demand and shipped world-wide by Lulu.com for $29.95 USD + shipping.
+You will receive the e-book for free with purchase of the paperback.
+Please visit the Store for more information.

 Don't forget to check out my books from Dover Publications!